 13. Remember that timing matters.
 Look at relevant research for your industry to find out the best time to call your target consumers.

 15. Create goals.
 I’m not just referring to the overall quota.
 Break it down into smaller increments and create objectives that aren’t just about ‘X’ dollars in sales.
 Attaining goals adds a sense of accomplishment and momentum to reach toward more challenging goals – like that end of quarter quota.

 Did any of these tips help jog your memory on points to review with your sales team?
 Many of these sales call best practices are likely second nature to you, but your fresh-faced new hires may need a little training on each of them.

-Download our eBook, Modern Selling Requires Patience, Persistence, and Proactive Engagement, for checklists and tips encouraging salespeople to persevere and keep dialing.
+Download our eBook, Coaching to Compete, for tips on encouraging salespeople to persevere and keep dialing.